Orange Visitor Guide

 The dormant trees and bulbs burst into colour and put on display just about any colour you can imagine.

 The days are warm long and golden.
 The light late in the day has a unique with an inner glow.
 It’s when the locals go fishing, picnic by the lakes have long BBQs.

 Photo by Jazzy Junggle

 People who love food and food experiences love the Orange Region.
 You’ll have a wide choice of produce, restaurants, chefs, and markets.

 The Orange Farmers Market is held on the second Saturday each month.
 The Mooorbel Markets, first Saturday each month at Canowindra and the Produce & Craft Markets on the third Saturday at Cumnock.

 Eating out in our regions is a lot of fun.
-You can choose from a hatted fine dining restaurant, a rustic restaurant specialising in using local produce or a classy urban restaurant, or a wood fired pizza, a hearty bistro meal at a pub or club and like many you may not go past the superb meals served at one of our busy cafes.
+You can choose from a hatted fine dining restaurant, a rustic restaurant specialising in using local produce or a classy urban restaurant, or a wood-fired pizza, a hearty bistro meal at a pub or club and like many, you may not go past the superb meals served at one of our busy cafes.
 If in doubt ask a local.

 During the year the region celebrates local fare at FOOD Week (April), Orange Apple Festival (May), Orange Wine Festival (October), Garlic Harvest Festival (December), Molong 100 Mile Dinner (April) and the Canowindra@home Long Lunch (April).

 The region has over 30 cellar doors for you to visit.
-You will be able try some of the cool climate wines that are making our region famous.
+You will be able to try some of the cool climate wines that are making our region famous.

-At many cellars doors you will be able to meet the winemaker and hear of their passion for their wine and of our region.
-They will explain how our unique combination of altitude, cool climate, soils and topography provides Orange Region wines a unique point of difference.
+At many cellars doors, you will be able to meet the winemaker and hear of their passion for their wine and of our region.
+They will explain how our unique combination of altitude, cool climate, soils, and topography provides Orange Region wines a unique point of difference.